linked-db/linked-ql/README.md

 + `columns` (string[]): just column names (as against the key/value-based `payload` in the first call pattern).
 + `values` (any[][]): a two-dimensional array of just values (as against the key/value-based `payload` in the first call pattern), denoting multiple entries.
 + `returnList` (((string | Function)[] | bool), *optional*): a list of fields, corresponding to a [select list](#tableselect), specifying data to be returned from the just inserted row.
 (Equivalent to Postgres' [RETURNING clause](https://www.postgresql.org/docs/current/dml-returning.html), but supported for other DB kinds in Linked QL.)
-+ Return value: an array (the just inserted data being automatically returned), or boolean, where `returnList` has been explicitly set to `false`.
++ Return value: an array (the new row being automatically returned), or the value `true`, where that behaviour has been explicitly disbaled with `returnList` set to `false`.

 ##### ✨ Usage: